Cardinals vs. Pirates Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Jordan Montgomery (2-6) will make his 12th start of the season.
+- The Cardinals will hand the ball to Miles Mikolas (4-1) for his 13th start of the season.

-- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Montgomery has made nine starts of five or more innings in 11 chances this season, and averages 5.5 frames when he pitches.

 |Opponent